J-Puls/domain-destroyer/README.md

 # domain-destroyer

-A modern recreation of the timeless Desktop Destroyer game developed by Miroslav Němeček, written in TypeScript.
+A modern recreation of the timeless Desktop Destroyer game developed by Miroslav Němeček, written in TypeScript for the web.

 ## Controls